 NOTE: Regardless of the number of Network functions, there is only one NAS interface instance per access network between the UE and the CN, terminated at one of the Network functions that implements at least NAS security and mobility management.

+NOTE: Not all of the functionalities are required to be supported in an instance of a network slice.

 Editor's note: When there is an update to security architecture defined by SA WG3, security functionality mapping to the overall architecture will be updated.

 6.2.2 SMF

 The Session Management function (SMF) includes the following functionality.
-Some or all of the SMF functions may be supported in a single instance of a SMF:
+Some or all of the SMF functionalities may be supported in a single instance of a SMF:

 - Session Management e.g. Session establishment, modify and release, including tunnel maintain between UPF and AN node.